 Last Updated on

 The more you can express yourself in Korean while staying in Korea, the better.
-Though many Koreans can speak English well, it is a definite advantage to be able to communicate with them in their native language.
+Though many Koreans can speak English well, it is a definite advantage to be able to communicate with them in their native language (more about the language here).
 Besides ordering at a restaurant or shopping at a store, one of the most integral things to learn just may be asking and receiving directions.

 While we can easily access directions and maps online and offline these days, sometimes you will simply find yourself lost.
 In these instances, it’s good to know how to ask for directions from a local, and how to understand their responses.